koutheir/selinux/README.md

 This crate uses only `cargo` as a build system.
 Usual commands are used to perform most operations, *e.g.*, `build`, `test`, `fmt`.

-> Code is read many time more that written, so this crate's code is always
+> Code is read many times more that written, so this crate's code is always
 > formatted using `cargo fmt`.

 Operations requiring special handling are crafted as cargo [xtask] targets.